How & When To Book

 We are available 24 hours a day, 7 days a week, but there is an increased cost for our Vets to see your pets outside our standard opening hours.
 To help aid the welfare of your pet and keep your costs reduced, if you believe your pet to be unwell earlier in the day, it’s always best to phone us as soon as possible and not leave it too late.

-In order for us to ensure that inpatients can be monitored and cared for alongside any emergencies throughout the night, our Out of Hours is operated from our Broughty Ferry practice by our own team of Vets.
+In order for us to ensure that inpatients can be monitored and cared for alongside any emergencies throughout the night, our night service is operated from our Broughty Ferry practice by our own team of Vets and Nurses.

 Information on after-care will be given to you during your discharge appointment with our Vets or Nurses.